kbs1/laravel-encrypted-api/README.md

 Create encrypted API communication between Laravel applications in a breeze.
 Request and response data is transmitted securely using a two-way cipher, everything is checksummed to prevent modification (MITM attacks) in any way.

 This package is meant to be used in both the client and server applications.
-Since it handles both receiving the request (decrypting and verifying) and sending a request / response (encrypting and signing), the whole implementation is seamless and based only on a middleware.
+Since it handles both receiving the request (verifying and decrypting) and sending a request / response (encrypting and signing), the whole implementation is seamless and based only on a middleware.

 The middleware transparently modifies the incoming request and replaces the request data with decrypted values, so you can use your own